-And when the temperatures plummet in the winter, the Hawkeye State has some fantastic ice fishing opportunities, too.
+And when the temperatures plummet in the winter, the Hawkeye State also has some fantastic ice fishing opportunities.

 1. Coralville Lake:

-Coralville Lake is located in Johnson County, some four miles to the north of Iowa City.
+This Lake is located in Johnson County, some four miles north of Iowa City.
 This man-made reservoir has a surface area of around 5,280 acres.
 It is popular for on-water and shore angling.
 Some Fish species that thrive here include:

 - White bass